luca-giardina/lara-poker-hands/README.md

 I found a PHP implentation of the algo at https://github.com/czarpino/pokerank, I added just minor changes to that implementation.

-tie is not marked as a Win
+TIE is not marked as a WIN

 please feel free to contact me for any issue running this project